yesarpit/yesarpit.github.io/docs/intro.md

 # Intro

-I haven't met anyone till date whose' childhood dream was to become a software developer.
-But as we grow up we realize this *pays* well.
+I haven't met anyone to date whose childhood dream was to become a software developer.
+But as we grow up, we realize that it pays well.

-I am a Javascript fan.
+I am a JavaScript fan.
 Why?
-Is that because it's fancy ?
+Is it because it's fancy?
 No, I know Java too.
-Infact I am Oracle Certified Java developer.
-Is the reason its easy to learn?
-No python has much easier learning curve.
+In fact, I am an Oracle Certified Java developer.
+Is the reason it's easy to learn?
+No, Python has a much easier learning curve.
 Then why?

-'Write once run anywhere'. - you would have heard this for Java right?
-Wrong - Java doest run in browser.
-Javascript do.
-In browser and everywhere else.
+'Write once, run anywhere.'
+You may have heard this for Java, right?
+Wrong - Java doesn't run in the browser.
+JavaScript does.
+In the browser and everywhere else.

-Web, App, Server - all can host codebase in same language (JS) - bringing your development cost & headache down.
+Web, app, server - all can host the codebase in the same language (JS), bringing your development cost and headaches down.

-Remember those days of 2000's when PC used to have tons of softwares for different purposes like browser, music player, video player, ms office, adobe suite etc - all of these are comfortably knocked down by something like chromeos or just a laptop with chrome on it.
+Remember the days of the 2000s when PCs used to have tons of software for different purposes like browsers, music players, video players, MS Office, Adobe Suite, etc.?
+All of these are comfortably knocked down by something like ChromeOS or just a laptop with Chrome on it.

-back to present - Aren't the mobile phones of today are same thing as desktops of yesterday and apps same things as old softwares , what do you think is gonna happen next.
+Back to the present - aren't the mobile phones of today the same thing as the desktops of yesterday and apps the same things as old software?
+What do you think is going to happen next?
 History repeats itself.
-I already have web version of Amazon, OYO , Myntra installed in my phone as apps, and they **feel** better than native apps.
+I already have the web version of Amazon, OYO, Myntra installed on my phone as apps, and they feel better than native apps.

-Web is powerful, Javascript is it's fuel.
+The web is powerful, and JavaScript is its fuel.

 <!--
 ## Start by reading topics on your left